 Geographies of Children, Youth and Families Research Group (GCYFRG) – Dissertation Prize 2017

-The Geographies of Children, Youth and Families Research Group are delighted to announce the winners of our 2016 RGS/IBG Undergraduate Dissertation Prize.
-The group were overwhelmed by the quality of submissions, addressing a diversity of issues related to the geographies of young people, across minority and majority world contexts.
+The Geographies of Children, Youth and Families Research Group are delighted to announce the winners of our 2017 RGS/IBG Undergraduate Dissertation Prize.
+Once again, the submissions were of an excellent standard and the winning dissertations show innovation, theoretical development and critical thinking in research on the Geographies of Children, Youth and Families.
 We thank all of those who submitted an entry and congratulate the two winners.

-The winner receives £100 and a year’s subscription to Children’s Geographies
+The winner receives £100 and a one year subscription to Children’s Geographies.

-The runner-up receives £50 and a year’s subscription to Children’s Geographies
+The runner-up receives £50 and a one year subscription to Children’s Geographies.

 Previous winners include: